eazymation/jbds-via-html5/README.md

 This solution currently requires users to have access to openshift if they would like to create/start or stop their own container.

-It wouldbe nice to have a front end for provisioning , starting and stopping the sevices without being familiar with, and having a login to , openshift.
+It would be nice to have a front end for provisioning , starting and stopping the sevices without being familiar with, and having a login to , openshift.

 Eclipse Che provides means to provision, start, stop and snapshot workspaces. workspaces are containers, with a few extra things added to them.
 Curently work on Eclipse Che 6.0 is making eclipse che  work very well with Openshift and its Kubernetes container management approach.